Thamindu16/Fake-News-Detetction-System-Project/README.md

 Resolved API endpoint mismatches
 Debugged deployment issues on Render and GitHub Pages

-# FUTURE IMPROVEMENTS
-Add URL-based news analysis
-Use advanced NLP models (BERT, Transformers)
-Add authentication system
-Improve UI/UX and mobile responsiveness
-Add database integration

 # AUTHOR
 Thamindu Kavinda
 https://github.com/Thamindu16

 # SUPPORT
-If you like this project, consider starring ⭐ the repository and sharing it
+If you like this project, consider starring the repository and sharing it

 # LICENSE
 This project is created for educational purposes